Four gym myths that insist on not disappearing

 Change training every month

-Change your workout every month, surprise your muscle!
+Change your workout every month, surprise the muscle!

 Do you want to surprise the muscle?